Philedonides lunana: Description

 There is distinct sexual dimorphism.
-Males are dull brown and have pectinate (comb-like) antennae.
-Females have more distinctive chestnut brown markings on a greyish-buff ground colour.
 The wingspan is 12–16 mm.
 Adults are on wing from March to May.
 Males fly on calm, sunny days, especially at sunrise, midday and evening, while females sit on the top of vegetation, where pairing takes place.
 At other times the moths hide amongst dead leaves and are difficult to find.

 Eggs are laid in March and April, in small batches on the leaves of coarse, moorland plants.
 Plants include bearberry (Arctostaphylos uva-ursi species in Ireland), silverweed (Argentina anserina), common mugwort (Artemisia vulgaris), heather (Calluna species), black knapweed (Centaurea nigra), scabiosa species, thistles (Cirsium species), wild carrot (Daucus carota), heath (Erica species), ash (Fraxinus excelsior), petty whin (Genista anglica), larch (Larix species), mint (Mentha species), bog-myrtle (Myrica gale), restharrow (Ononis fruticosa), milk-parsley (Peucedanum palustre), Sitka spruce (Picea sitchensis in Wales), lodgepole pine (Pinus contorta in Scotland and Wales), cinquefoils (Potentilla species), goat willow (Salix caprea), sea campion (Silene uniflora), alexanders (Smyrnium olusatrum), red clover (Trifolium pratense), Vaccinium species and valerians (Valeriana species).
 The larvae feed in spun or folded leaves and flowers in May and June.
 Pupa can be found from June to March, in spun leaves of the foodplant or in debris on the ground.